vstinner/misc/cpython/pep-c-api-compat-version.rst

   ``Py_COMPAT_API_VERSION_MAX`` to detect future incompatibilities.
 For C extensions releases, it can be set a fixed Python version.
-* For core developers, make sure that the C API can still evolve without being afraid of broking an unknown number of C extensions.
+* For core developers, make sure that the C API can still evolve without being afraid of breaking an unknown number of C extensions.

 Non-goals: